owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 would send an invalid message with an empty tool use block array.
 That used to get the agent into an infinite loop.
 With the fuzzer, we verified and improved the old fix which had missed another case.

+How about number of test runs and timeouts?
+Most of these bugs were found almost immediately, i.e. within a second.
+The last one in the list above takes longer, around a minute normally.
+We run a short version of each fuzzer in every CI build, and longer runs on a nightly basis.
+This is up for a lot of tuning and experimentation.

 ## Future Work